isratparveen/Call-Centre-Trends-PwC-Virtual-Internship-/README.md

     Create visualizations to represent HR data, particularly focusing on gender-related KPIs.
   # Findings:
      1. The New Hired Employees are 13.2%.
-     2. The highest number of employees are from age group 20 to 29, followed by 30 to 39.
+     2. The highest number of employees is 20 to 29, followed by 30 to 39.
      3. Currently, the maximum number of employees are in the position of Junior Officer, followed by Senior Officer and Manager.
-     4. After FY20 Promotions, number of employees increase in the position of Junior and Senior Officer, while the number decreases in the position of Manager.
+     4. After FY20 Promotions, the number of employees increases in the position of Junior and Senior Officer, while the number decreases in the position of Manager.
-     5. After FY21 Promotions, number of employees decrease in the position of Junior Officer, while the number increases in the position of Senior Officer & Manager.
+     5. After FY21 Promotions, the number of employees decrease in the position of Junior Officer, while the number increases in the position of Senior Officer & Manager.
   # Recommendations:
     1. Develop targeted HR programs or benefits aimed at the age group of 20 to 29, recognizing it as the largest employee demographic.
     2. Tailor engagement strategies to meet the preferences and needs of employees in the 30 to 39 age group.